 While search can help a user find something quickly, Pinterest is more about discovery.
 Think browsing rather than searching.
+(But, yes you can search Pinterest.)
 While it might ultimately lead the user to a retailer’s website, it brings an element that has been lost in the e-commerce world for a while—the art of browsing.

-Because Pinterest is extremely visual, websites that offer large resolution, beautiful images and smart relevant content are far more likely to be shared than sites with lower quality images and poor content.
+Because Pinterest is extremely visual, websites that offer large, high resolution, beautiful images, and smart relevant content are far more likely to be shared than sites with lower quality images and poor content.
 Brands will do well by putting forth the effort needed to make their content and visuals worthy of pinning, and even better… repinning.

 Pinterest Stats Worth Talking About